-Telephones in the front office are available to students ONLY outside of class time and with permission, which includes lunch and break.
-Since it is important to keep classroom disruptions to a minimum, messages and items (flowers, balloons, lunches, clothes, etc.) from home to classrooms cannot be delivered.
+Classroom interruptions jeopardize student learning, therefore messages and items (flowers, gifts, lunches, clothes, etc.) from home cannot be delivered to classrooms.
 Reminders for appointments or after-school activities should be made in advance.
-In the case of a medical or life-threatening emergency, where you must reach your child immediately or speak to someone immediately, dial 831-646-6535 or come to the main administrative office at Pacific Grove Community High School.
+In the case of a medical or life-threatening emergency, where you must reach your child immediately or speak to someone immediately, dial 646-6535 or come to the main office at Pacific Grove Community High School.